mbauman/AdvisoryDB.jl/README.md

 ### Scope

 This database only supports advisories against packages in the "Julia" ecosystem.
-The packages in the "Julia" ecosystem are defined to be those in the default [General registry](https://github.com/JuliaRegistries/General), the Julia standard libraries (even if not separately registered), and the dedicated `julia` identifier for the standard distribution of Julia itself.
+The packages in the "Julia" ecosystem are defined to be exactly those in the default [General registry](https://github.com/JuliaRegistries/General).

 This is a **security** advisory database; informational and other notices that are not security issues are out of scope.